 Your set has three serial numbers: 1 an engine number stamped on the block, 2 a generator plate, and 3 a generator set plate.

 Use the serial number on the generator set plate when ordering parts or in correspondence.
-The generator set plate is found on the service side of the generator and resembles the drawing in Figure 1.
+The generator set plate is found on the service side of the generator and resembles the drawing at left.